dabeaz/curio/docs/reference.rst

    operations.  ``curio.TimeoutCancellationError`` and
    ``curio.UncaughtTimeoutError`` exceptions might be raised according to the same rules as for :func:`timeout_after`.

+.. asyncfunction:: ignore_at(deadline, corofunc=None, *args)

+   The same as :func:`ignore_after` except that the deadline time is given as an absolute clock time.

 Here is an example that shows how these functions can be used::